1.1 Who should read this practice note?

 The reimbursement provision will apply if you either commit or condone any breach of policy conditions or are fraudulent or dishonest (see section 3.4.1 and section 3.4.2 for more details).

-From 1 October 2012, there is a new provision that allows reimbursement for a breach of the requirement to only perform work in connection with existing instructions during the cessation period (see section 3.4.1 below for more details).
+There is also a provision that allows reimbursement for a breach of the requirement to only perform work in connection with existing instructions during the cessation period (see section 3.4.1 below for more details).

 Insurers must also report these matters to the SRA under rule 17 of the SRA Indemnity Insurance Rules and this may give rise to disciplinary action.